fbk-most/civic-digital-twins/docs/design/dd-000-engine.md

 function and, unsurprisingly, its string representation is indeed a Python function, named `tN` where `N` is the ID of the root node.

-The equivalent representation of the trees is the following:
+The equivalent graph representation of the trees is the following:

 ```mermaid
 graph TD